Lucius M. Walker: Duel with Marmaduke and death

 After the Battle of Reed's Bridge on August 26, 1863, Brig.
 Gen. John S. Marmaduke accused Walker of imperiling Marmaduke's men by being absent from the field in the face of the enemy.
 Judging from the indications that the enemy was about to flank his position, Walker had withdrawn his troops after dark.
 Walker felt unjustly accused of cowardice and challenged Marmaduke to a formal duel.
 "I have not pronounced you a coward," Marmaduke wrote, "but I desire to inform you that your conduct as commander of the cavalry was such that I determined no longer to serve you."
 Maj.
 Gen. Sterling Price ordered both officers to remain in their quarters in an attempt to prevent the duel.
 However, the orders were not delivered to Walker because of a series of mishaps.

 At dawn on Sunday, September 6, Walker and Marmaduke squared off with Colt 1851 Navy Revolvers on the north bank of the Arkansas River near Little Rock.
 Both fired and missed.
 Marmaduke then recocked and fired again, mortally wounding Walker in the right side, just above the beltline.
 Walker forgave Marmaduke when the latter offered his assistance.
-As Walker lay dying, his wife rode from St. Francis to Little Rock, giving birth to their son, Lucius Marshall Walker, Jr.
+As Walker lay dying, his wife rode from St. Francis to Little Rock, giving birth to their son, Lucius Marshall Walker Jr.

-Lucius M. Walker died at 5 p.m. the next day.
-He was buried in Elmwood Cemetery (Memphis, Tennessee).
+Walker died at 5 p.m. the next day.
+He was buried in Elmwood Cemetery in Memphis.

 Frank Crawford Armstrong married Maria Polk Walker, daughter of Lucius's brother Joseph Knox Walker.
 Joseph Walker died on August 21, 1863.